 This webpage shares the results of ongoing archaeological research at Monte Albán, an archaeological site located in Oaxaca, Mexico.
-This research includes two related projects: the Monte Albán Geophysical Archaeology Project (MAGAP) and the Monte Albán Virtual Reality Experience and Laboratory (MAVREL).
+This research includes two related projects: the Monte Albán Geophysical Archaeology Project (MAGAP) and the Monte Albán Virtual Reality Laboratory (MAVRL).

 Monte Albán was established around 500 BCE and is recognized as one of Mexico’s first cities.
 The Main Plaza lies at the core of the site, featuring pyramids, stone buildings and monuments with hieroglyphic writing, and lavish tombs with painted murals.
 This website presents the results of the Monte Albán Geophysical Archaeology Project (MAGAP), an intensive study of the site’s Main Plaza.
 While other projects have investigated the structures surrounding the Main Plaza, ours is the first to undertake a systematic examination of the plaza itself.